How Bad Company Fell Apart After ‘Holy Water’ LP

 "Atlantic Records didn’t want me to leave and they told me so," Howe recalls.
 "They said, 'As long as you stay, we’ll cover you.'
 They didn’t have much time either for Mick and Simon, and they promised me that they would cover me and look after me if I stayed in the band and wrote the songs.
 I don’t know what that says about everything, but it was a very dysfunctional band.
 It really was.
 It wasn’t a pleasure.
 It wasn’t a happy band."

-According to Derek Shulman, who found the band under his direction when he assumed leadership of Atlantic's Atco subsidiary in 1988, the relationships between the band members may not have been ideal, but the results spoke for themselves.
+Derek Shulman, who found the band under his direction when he assumed leadership of Atlantic's Atco subsidiary in 1988, said the relationships between the band members may not have been ideal, but the results spoke for themselves.

 "Well look, Brian Howe, was a replacement for Paul Rodgers.
 The sound and the whole vibe of the band was very different," Shulman argued in a separate UCR exclusive.
 "You know, Brian has an ego and has a ‘tude, for sure, and I think he would be the first to say, 'Yes, I do.'
 But not a negative one.
 I personally felt...you know, I’m fine with him.
 I get it.
 The other guys were not particularly fond of his egotistical way about him, but nevertheless, they all wanted success and for this new incarnation to be successful."

 "You’ll hear it from them that it was all down to me and I was impossible and I was this and I was that and I was trying to take over the band, which is completely not true," counters Howe.
 "Those guys simply didn’t want to work.
 They didn’t want to work at their job.
 They just wanted to go in the studio, fool around and think it was like the old days and that was that."